-Written by Shellin Chuong, 2015 Berkeley Half Marathon Ambassador
+Written by Shellin Chuong, 2015 Biofreeze Berkeley Half Marathon Ambassador

 If you are currently training for a half marathon, you are probably juggling many responsibilities.
 We runners are a busy bunch.
 With keeping a consistent training schedule, balancing work demands and family plans, it becomes difficult to follow a diet consisting of minimally processed foods.
 Consequently, a healthy diet too often gets pushed to the backburner.
 Whether you are a college student or a working professional, packing a wholesome snack or lunch to your workplace/campus does not necessarily have to be a hefty task.

 The snack and lunch options below have been selected based on their running-specific nutrients, from the energy-rich carbohydrates to the heart-healthy monounsaturated fats.
 Take your pick.